Siege of Marawi: Military aid

 Russia also pledged to provide weapons, technical and intelligence aid to the Philippines in response to the attack on Marawi which caused President Rodrigo Duterte's state visit to Russia to end earlier than planned.
 Russia donated 20 multipurpose vehicles, 5,000 AKM assault rifles, one million rounds of ammunition and 5,000 steel helmets to the Philippines.
 However, these equipment arrived on October 25, 2017, with the battle in Marawi already concluded.

 Humanitarian aid

-Humanitarian supplies provided by the Association of Southeast Asian Nations (ASEAN) being delivered by plane.
+Humanitarian supplies provided by the ASEAN being delivered by plane.